 Let's put history aside for a moment and let's concentrate on the motivation.
 Why would somebody ever attempt to build a vintage computer system?
 Let alone design one from scratch in 2019?
 This is over 30 years old technology that is pretty useless now.
 All period correct computer software can be now run in software emulators on any platform.
 Mobile phones have tremendous computing power.
 Tablet computers dominate the mobile market.
 Then why build such thing?
 The answer could be very biased.
 Let's say nostalgia and -- why not? -- because of the engineering challenges.
 Sure I can buy any 80386DX based mainboard from the big auction site.
 But it would be better if (sic) I'd built it myself.

-Then let's dig into the specifications and my choice of components then.
+Let's dig into the specifications and my choice of components then.

 These are the main specifications of this system design.
 I have chosen to go with simple approach, using a verified design solution based on OPTi chipset.
 This reduces the integrated circuit count, power consumption, and connection wiring design errors.
 Also a smaller ISA card footprint translates into smaller fabrication costs -- which unfortunately are expensive anyway.
 I tried to stay away from surface mounted parts as much as I could.
 However the 82C495XLC system control chip comes only in PQFP-160 package.
 That is a lot of pins to solder.